 Your child’s movement milestones are building blocks to his success — one can’t work without the other.
-These milestones that your 4—5-year-old should hit are extremely important for his development, both physically and mentally.
+These milestones that your 4 or 5-year-old should hit are extremely important for their development, both physically and mentally.

 When children are sitting and playing on a device, they are not moving their bodies.
 Period.
 As adults, we know how dangerous it can be to walk and text.
 Many adults have gotten hurt this way (can you say manholes?).
 With this being said, extended exposure to mobile media can have a negative effect on a child hitting his movement milestones, not to mention the other side effects it can cause.
 Certain milestones at this age are keys to future ones, and it is important to make sure your child is hitting them.